Interested in Ph.D. studies?

 The best way to find an advisor is to talk to people whose research topics are closest to your interest.
 Other people, for example your master thesis advisor, can also point you in the right direction.
 Be flexible in your choice of topic – computer science is a fast moving field and it pays off to be open rather than picky.

 In order to become a Ph.D. student, you have to apply.
-The deadlines for application are December 31 and April 30!
+The deadlines for application is April 30!
 More information can be found at the faculty admission page.
 You have to finish your masters before you can become a Ph.D. student, but you can apply before that and defend your masters before starting your Ph.D. studies.

 Ph.D. studies at D3S